nareerat2530/Lab3_SqlDatabase/README.md

-# create a bookstore application with my sql database
+# create a bookstore application with  sql server database